mikenike360/Meraki_Switch_Port_Grabber/README.md

 2. Do the same for your organization ID.
 You can hard code that as well or just use the Read-Host

 3. You will need to download and dot source Convert-OutputForCsv to same directory that your are running the script from.
 You can download the script here: https://gallery.technet.microsoft.com/scriptcenter/Convert-OutoutForCSV-6e552fc6

+Future Features:

+Will implement a solution that grabs your ORG ID.
+Need to think about how to do this if someone has more than one ORG ID.